-Though winter is still in full force in Montreal, FlightHub can’t wait to break out our two-wheel speed machines.
-Whether you’re a pro biker, or if you prefer the Bixi life, FlightHub Review has you covered on all the best spots to hit up once the summer sun reclaims the city.First things first, determine where you’re coming from.
+Though winter is still in full force in Montreal, people can’t wait to break out their two-wheel speed machines.
+Whether you’re a pro biker, or if you prefer the Bixi life, this Montreal cycling guide has you covered on all the best spots to hit up once the summer sun reclaims the city.First things first, determine where you’re coming from.
 Seeing as Montreal is an island, there are plenty of bike routes that will take you around the city and let you experience the beautiful scenic views of the island.

-If you prefer sticking to a casual ride in the west of the island (appropriately dubbed the West Island) then FlightHub suggests hitting up these local favorites: Gouin Boulevard, Lakeshore Boulevard (specifically in Point-Claire) and St. Anne-de-Bellevue.
+If you prefer sticking to a casual ride in the west of the island (appropriately dubbed the West Island) then it's suggested hitting up these local favorites: Gouin Boulevard, Lakeshore Boulevard (specifically in Point-Claire) and St. Anne-de-Bellevue.

 Gouin Boulevard borders the entire island from east to west, and though there are plenty of spaces to ride on the east side of the island, the west is a perfect place for a leisure afternoon ride in the Roxboro-Pierrefonds neighborhoods of the west.

 If you find yourself in Point Claire (still in the west island, just facing the south shore), take a ride along the iconic Lakeshore Boulevard and water front.

 At the most western edge of the city lies St. Anne-de-Bellevue, a national historic site known for its canal.
 The canal is over 150 years old and the homes and business around it are a reflection of the history it played in the area.

 Heading east into the city, the Lachine canal (the most iconic and important canal in Montreal and Canadian history) has gone under massive renovations in the last couple of years, turning it into a parks and leisure space for bikers, runners and pedestrians alike.

 CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=460235